bnb-chain/bnb-chain.github.io/docs/bcfusion/users/new-stake.md

 <img src={Stake1} width="400"/>

 To interact with the dApp, first connect your web3 wallet.
-Currently, `Trust` (mainnet only) and `MetaMask` are supported, along with any wallets compatible with `WalletConnect`.
+Currently, `TrustWallet` (mainnet only) and `MetaMask` are supported, along with any wallets compatible with `WalletConnect`.

 ## Delegating Stakes